How CNBC Drives Commissions from Consumer Loans Affiliate Programs?

 CNBC Select is a branch of CNBC.com that aims to help people take control of their money.
 It provides high-quality personal finance advice alongside rigorous reviews and comprehensive best-of lists for people to make informed decisions and choose the right financial products.

 The Select editorial team works independently from the commercial team, prides itself on high journalistic standards and ethics.
 They claim to make all their reviews without input from the commercial team or any outside third parties.
+According to June 2021 data from SimilarWeb:

 The cnbc.com website receives a total of 105.8 Million visits per month (from about 30 million unique visitors) with an average time spent of 2 minutes and 30 seconds.
 Each visitor browses on average more than 1 page using navigation and internal links.